flyway/flywaydb.org/documentation/database/big-query.md

 ### Performance

-GCP BigQuery can suffer from performance issues while executing schema changes.
+Executing multiple schema changes against GCP BigQuery is comparatively slow as it is optimized for data.
+You can read more about it [here](https://cloud.google.com/blog/products/data-analytics/troubleshoot-bigquery-performance-with-these-dashboards).

-Flyway Teams Edition solves this via [batching](/documentation/configuration/parameters/batch) which combines schema changes to reduce the network overhead and improves performance.
+Flyway Teams Edition alleviates this via batching which executes multiple schema changes in one batch to minimize latency and improve performance.

+To enable batching follow the guide [here](/documentation/configuration/parameters/batch) for your platform. <br/>
+In the Flyway Command-Line this would look like the following:

+<pre class="console"><span>&gt;</span> flyway migrate -batch=true</pre>

 ### Data limit

 Flyway Community Edition has a 10GB data limit across all datasets, and this is unlimited in Flyway Teams.

-To find out more about Flyway Teams click [here](/try-flyway-teams-edition/?ref=big-query-batch).
+You can find out more about Flyway Teams Edition [here](/try-flyway-teams-edition/?ref=bigquery-batch).

 ## Using Flyway with Google BigQuery